-You can find more on implementing Responsive Images with Uploadcare on our blog.
+Find out more on implementing Responsive Images with Uploadcare in our blog.

 Media Proxy fetches your assets and delivers them via Uploadcare CDN.
-That alone improves load times of your assets because they get served from a CDN node best for your client’s location, bandwidth, latency, etc.
+That alone improves load time of your assets because they get served from a CDN node best for your client’s location.